SongbiaoZhu/R_plot/README.md

 You can also do the enrichment analysis with DAVID web tools or KEGG web tools , then plot the result.

+Recommend the clusterProfiler package written by Guangchuang Yu.
+He wrote a [book](https://yulab-smu.github.io/clusterProfiler-book/index.html) specifically talking about the enrichment analysis.

 ## Scatter plot showing the reproducibility